jngisiro/hotelsug-angular/README.md

-# hotelsug-angular
+# hotels.ug
-Listing of hotels in Uganda's major towns and cities for Reservations and Bookings
+Listings and Bookings for hotels in Uganda